ClickHouse/ClickHouse/docs/en/operations/table_engines/index.md

 Virtual column is an integral table engine attribute that is defined in the engine source code.

-You shouldn't specify virtual columns in the `CREATE TABLE` query and you can't see them in `SHOW CREATE TABLE` and `DESCRIBE TABLE` query results.
-Virtual columns are also read-only, so you can't insert data into virtual columns.
+You shouldn’t specify virtual columns in the `CREATE TABLE` query and you can’t see them in `SHOW CREATE TABLE` and `DESCRIBE TABLE` query results.
+Virtual columns are also read-only, so you can’t insert data into virtual columns.

-To select data from a virtual column, you must specify its name in the `SELECT` query. `SELECT *` doesn't return values from virtual columns.
+To select data from a virtual column, you must specify its name in the `SELECT` query. `SELECT *` doesn’t return values from virtual columns.

 If you create a table with a column that has the same name as one of the table virtual columns, the virtual column becomes inaccessible.
-We don't recommend doing this.
+We don’t recommend doing this.
 To help avoid conflicts, virtual column names are usually prefixed with an underscore.

 [Original article](https://clickhouse.tech/docs/en/operations/table_engines/) <!--hide-->